 What Will I Study

 In your ﬁrst and second year, you will study a wide range of core business disciplines.
 This will give you a solid understanding of the foundations of business.
-You will explore subjects through numerous diﬀerent assessments and project methods, including: case studies, presentations, business simulations.
+You will explore modules through numerous diﬀerent assessments and project methods, including: case studies, presentations and business simulations.

-In second year, you will have the opportunity to take part in an Alumni Mentoring Programme.

 In your ﬁnal year, you will have the option to focus your module choices on a speciﬁc business area or you may wish to continue studying subjects from across the broad range of business disciplines.
 With a wide range of electives, the BComm gives you the ﬂexibility to develop your own personal niche of expertise with a degree of strong industry standing.